 Pre-approval is different than pre-qualification – and smarter.
 A pre-qualification is just an educated guess.
 With a pre-approval, you’re doing all the financial due diligence upfront, including income verification, analysis of debt-load, and credit history review and verification.
 This allows for property and price-specific approval letters on demand.
 Not only does that make your offer stronger, but it is also a smarter way to negotiate.

-While Inlanta’s process is streamlined for fast turnaround, the smart money move is to engage in the process long before you start house hunting.
+While Guild Mortgage’s process is streamlined for fast turnaround, the smart money move is to engage in the process long before you start house hunting.
 This gives you a chance to optimize your rate and mortgage program, which could save you thousands on closing costs, down payment, or interest rates.

 Together with locking in the best loan structure and down payment a winning pre-approval strategy includes consideration of aspects unique to the specific home you’re offering on.
 For example, to strengthen your offer you may wish to include a shorter inspection period, an escalation clause, or an appraisal gap.
 A blackbelt knows it’s not always the highest offer that wins!